qijia00/C-_UnitTest/README.md

-# C++_UnitTest
+# UnitTest_C++
-Sample C++ unit tests scripts I created for developers.
+Sample C++ unit tests scripts I created for developer team.
 Dependencies have been removed for privacy reasons.